josev2046/SYA-BlackLives-The-Black-London-Collection/README.md

 **Conclusion:**

-The "Save Your Archive: Black Lives" project, and particularly the accessible content from its "GLR Black London" collection, represents a significant achievement.
+The "Save Your Archive: Black Lives" project, and particularly the accessible content from its "Black London" collection, represents a significant achievement.
 By diligently retrieving, digitising, and contextualising these vulnerable audio-visual materials, we've not only secured a vital part of Black British heritage but have also provided an indispensable resource for understanding the complexities of Black identity in the UK, the ongoing fight for social justice, and the enduring power of cultural expression.
 This vital work ensures that the echoes of the past, particularly the voices of those previously unheard within Britain, can resonate powerfully into the future, enriching academic discourse, inspiring new artistic creations, and fostering a more inclusive and informed global society.

 ---
 **References:**

 Gyimah, D. D. (2023).
-Black London (BBC GLR 1991-1993) the Importance of a BBC Radio Archive for Black British People and Scholars.
+Black London (BBC 1991-1993) the Importance of a BBC Radio Archive for Black British People and Scholars.
 Journal of Radio & Audio Media, 30(2). https://doi.org/10.1080/19376529.2023.2261924

 Velázquez, J. (2022).
 Save Your Archive: Black Lives - Historical Friendships and the King's Men.
 Zenodo. https://doi.org/10.5281/zenodo.15045939